 Some meals are included as part of your tour – please check your individual departure for the relevant meal inclusions.

-It is not advisable to drink the tap water in Tanzania, nor that from any wells, streams or rivers unless it has been boiled or purified first.
-Bottled water can be bought at supermarkets, kiosks and many shops.
+It is not advisable to drink the tap water in Tanzania.
+Do not drink from wells, streams or rivers unless the water has been boiled or purified first.
+Bottled water is readily available.

 In Tanzania, you will find a number of things to purchase, predominantly local handicrafts – wood carvings, jewellery and colour fabrics.